-This article has been a thorough introduction on what it takes to start a blog with WordPress.
+This article has been a thorough introduction to what it takes to start a blog on WordPress.
 To review, we first discussed the value of running your own blog.
 Then we explained the benefits of using WordPress, based on its community and open-source nature.
 After that, we talked about what’s required to self-host your own WordPress blog.
 Finally, we walked you through seven steps to get your blog off the ground and into the public sphere.

 What questions do you have about starting a blog?
 Ask us in the comments section below!